borisdev/resume/resume.md

 Supported data scientists to reduce their toil

-- I shadowed the data scientists.
+- I shadowed the data scientists to see what I could automate for them.
 - I migrated the data scientists from Mongo queries to PySpark.
 - To scale, I trained a junior data engineer to train the data scientists on the new development environment that I had setup.